kprikshit/witpy/README.md

 ### Important
 I am not gonna lie or hide the fact that this is a fork of `https://github.com/wit-ai/pywit.git`.
-However, this library is much better then the one provided.
+However, this library is better than the one provided in handling a lot of cases